-Professor Toby Prevost was appointed to a Chair in Medical Statistics and Clinical Trials at Imperial College London in January 2016, and is the Head of Statistics in the Imperial Clinical Trials Unit.
+In January 2016, Professor Toby Prevost was appointed to a Chair in Medical Statistics and Clinical Trials at Imperial College London, and to be the Head of Statistics in the Imperial Clinical Trials Unit.

-His research interests fall within the design, evaluation and meta-analysis of trials of public health and clinical interventions, and he is an experienced researcher, with a Scopus citation H-Index of 37 co-authored publications cited at least this number of times.
+His research interests fall within the design, conduct, evaluation and meta-analysis of trials of public health interventions and clinical interventions, and he is an experienced researcher, with a Scopus citation H-Index of 37 co-authored publications cited at least this number of times.

 Prior to moving to Imperial he was Reader and then Professor of Medical Statistics at King's College London, (Inaugural Lecture), where he was the Deputy Director of the Unit for Medical Statistics, Co-lead in Methodology at the NIHR Biomedical Research Centre at Guy's and St Thomas's NHS Trust, and Co-director of the Statistical Consulting Unit at the Trust.

-Here he developed clinical trial collaborations principally in the therapeutic areas of ophthalmology and rheumatology, and in clinical trials from early phase to late phase clinical trials, and in the development of adaptive methods in trials.
+Here he developed clinical trial collaborations principally in the therapeutic areas of ophthalmology and rheumatology, and in clinical trials from early phase (trials of safety) to late phase (trials of effectiveness), and in the implementation of adaptive methods in trials.

 Previously he worked at the University of Cambridge.
-Here he developed expertise in statistical consulting with clinical researchers, the application of statistical methods in medical research, and in trials principally of complex interventions applied across the pathway from modifiable lifestyle behaviours through to obesity and to diabetes and other health consequences.
+Here he became experienced in statistical consulting with clinical researchers, in the application of statistical methods in medical research, and in trials principally of complex interventions applied across the pathway from modifiable lifestyle behaviours through to obesity and to diabetes now its retinal consequences.

 He worked in posts at Cambridge as: